-$$E(Y \mid D, Z, X, U, R = 1) = \beta_0 + \beta_1 X + \beta_2 U + \Delta D$$ (2.3)
+$$E(Y \mid D, Z, X, U, R = 1) = \beta_0 + \beta_1 X + \beta_2 U + \Delta D,$$ (2.3)

-Even when full data on L = (Y, D, Z, X) are available from the primary population, it is well known that while a valid instrumental variable satisfying assumptions 2-5 suffices to obtain a valid statistical test of the sharp null hypothesis of no individual causal effect, the population average treatment effect Δ is itself not uniquely identified from the law F(L|R=1) (Balke and Pearl, 1997).
-Adding a further monotonicity assumption about the effect of Z on D, Angrist et al. (1996) showed that the local average treatment effect (LATE) among compliers can be identified nonparametrically.
-This framework has been further generalized in recent years by Abadie et al. (2002), Abadie (2003), Carneiro et al. (2003), Tan (2010a), Ogburn et al. (2015), and Kennedy et al. (2019).
-Zhao et al. (2019) discussed the identification of LATE in two-sample instrumental variable analyses.
+Even when full data on L = (Y, D, Z, X) are available from the primary population, it is well known that while a valid instrumental variable satisfying assumptions 2-5 suffices to obtain a valid statistical test of the sharp null hypothesis of no individual causal effect, the population average treatment effect Δ is itself not uniquely identified from the law F(L|R=1)(Balke and Pearl, 1997).
+With a further monotonicity assumption about the effect of Z on D, Angrist et al. (1996) showed that the local average treatment effect (LATE) among compliers can be nonparametrically identified.
+This framework has been further generalized in recent years by Abadie et al. (2002), Abadie (2003), Carneiro et al. (2003), Tan (2010a), Ogburn et al. (2015) and Kennedy et al. (2019).
+Zhao et al. (2019) discussed identification of LATE in two-sample instrumental variable analyses.
 However, because the population of compliers is itself nonidentifiable in general, Δ is arguably still a causal parameter of interest in many observational studies (Robins and Greenland, 1996; Imbens, 2010).
-Wang and Tchetgen Tchetgen (2018) proved the identifiability of Δ from the law F(L|R=1) under the additional assumption that is, at least one of these effects is not allowed to vary with U. We show that Δ can be identified from F(O), provided that X is sufficiently rich that the effect of exposure on the outcome is uncorrelated with the effect of the instrument on the exposure conditional on X (Cui and Tchetgen Tchetgen, 2019).
-This can be achieved, even if X does not include all confounders of the effect of D on Y.
+Wang and Tchetgen Tchetgen (2018) proved identifiability of Δ from the law F(L|R=1) under the additional assumption i.e. at least one of these effects is not allowed to vary with U. We show that Δ can be identified from F(O) provided X must be sufficiently rich so that the effect of exposure on the outcome is uncorrelated with the effect of the instrument on the exposure conditional on X (Cui and Tchetgen Tchetgen, 2019), which can be achieved even if X does not include all confounders of the effect of D on Y.

-$$g_1(X, U) = g_1(X)$$ or $h_1(X, U) = h_1(X)$, almost surely; (2.4)
+$$g_1(X,U) = g_1(X)$$ or $h_1(X,U) = h_1(X)$ almost surely, (2.4)